 The priest, whose bright and elaborately embroidered vestments suggested that he was a senior Syriac Orthodox cleric, was assisted by about six or seven males aged from about fifteen to thirty, themselves dressed in albeit more modest vestments.
 About half way through the service, a group of women assembled at the front of the nave just to the left of the main sanctuary and joined in the singing and the chanting initiated by the male clerics.
 The women wore white embroidered headscarves and loose-fitting white surplices not dissimilar to those favoured by choristers in the Roman Catholic and some Protestant churches.
 Lay members of the congregation had very little to do because, due to their training, skills, knowledge and understanding, the priests in Syriac Orthodox churches monopolise all aspects of the service.
 However, lay members of the congregation regularly got up and down from their seats.
 They rose from their seats at key moments during the service, those associated with the preparation, the presentation and the sharing of the eucharist being supremely important, of course, but they also rose to engage in prayer, singing or chanting.
 Once the service had concluded, everyone quietly lined up to receive the body of Jesus in the form of bread and to kiss a copy of the Bible resting on a lectern in front of the main sanctuary (many adults also kissed the hand of the priest leading the service), then women in particular went to light candles (anyone who was ill, frail or had a special need such as impaired sight or mobility problems also lit a candle, usually helped by a relative or friend).
 Men did not cover their heads, and nor did boys or girls aged up to about fifteen.
 Roughly a third of young women aged about sixteen to thirty wore a headscarf, as did all women aged fifty or more.
 However, the headscarves were quite small, and a majority were so veil-like that every woman’s hair could easily be seen.
 Most women wore clothes such as trousers, long skirts and tops with long sleeves so that most of their body was covered, but some women aged about eighteen to thirty wore tight-fitting clothes that would have been totally unacceptable to their pious Muslim neighbours.
 Young women applied make-up and made sure that their hair looked attractive.
 It occurred to me that some young women saw Sunday’s church service as an opportunity to look their best, perhaps with one eye on securing a suitable husband.
 In fairness, some of the young men presented themselves with equal care, no doubt also in the hope of attracting a partner.

 The church compound now has two entrances, one along the west wall and one along the north wall.
 The entrance from the north wall opens onto the flight of stone steps leading to the church.
 A house, which has a south-facing wall with carved stone characteristic of many old houses in Mardin, lies to the right of the steps.
 To the south of the church, at the lowest point of the compound, is a volleyball court complete with a net.
 I suspect that the volleyball court used to be a landscaped garden or somewhere to grow fruit and vegetables.
-A few flowers, bushes and trees hint at more glamorous or useful exploitation in the past this was, indeed, the case.
+A few flowers, bushes and trees suggest that in the past this was, indeed, the case.
 In fact, it was more than likely that the space was both a garden and somewhere to grow things to eat, thus being an oasis of peace and tranquility while fulfilling a productive role.